Who we work with

 We focus on supporting women from vulnerable families.
 In the countries where we work, women are responsible for growing more food and running more small businesses than men.

-Lots of men in rural India and Nepal have to migrate to the cities to earn money.
+Lots of men in rural India have to migrate to the cities to earn money.
 This leaves the women in charge of the family plot of land.
 As a result almost half the land is farmed by women.
 In Malawi and Zimbabwe up to 80% of the food grown is produced by women farmers.

 Despite this, many of the women we work with still don't have a voice in their communities and suffer worse poverty than men.